How to Buy a Dishwasher: The Definitive Guide

 Dishwashers were once easy to buy.
 However, you have many new features and interesting brands to consider.

 Washing, drying, racking, and even controls have changed since the last time you bought a dishwasher.

 At the same time, popular brands like Bosch and Miele have not been available consistently throughout the pandemic.

 In this article, you will learn the new brands, features from washing to drying, plus reliability from over 40,000 service calls logged by our service department last year.

 And yes, you will also know how to buy and not overbuy a quiet dishwasher.

-There will be plenty of videos, along with six recommendations for the best dishwashers to consider towards the end of the article.
+There will be plenty of videos and six recommendations for the best dishwashers to consider towards the end of the article.

-The most important factors to consider when buying a dishwasher are:
+The principal factors to consider when buying a dishwasher are:

 - Dishwasher Sound Level

 - Unique Features